Author: E.ON Next

 Let's take a quick look at some of our top renewable energy tariffs:

 This is our tariff specially made for heat pump owners.
-It's powered by 100% renewable energy, plus, it comes with two periods each day where you'll pay a much lower price for your electricity.
+It's powered by 100% renewable electricity,1 plus, it comes with two periods each day where you'll pay a much lower price for your electricity.
 It's a great way to save money on things like running your washing machine or dishwasher.
 Again, a smart meter is required and there are other T&Cs for eligibility.

 Renewable energy is a key player in building a cleaner, more sustainable future for the UK's energy supply.
 It can help us move towards a healthier planet and a reliable energy supply for ourselves and future generations.